+The polygon command is a useful tool that we need in later chapters for a project.
 A polygon, strictly speaking, is any shape with three or more sides to it.
-Of course, in those cases when it has three sides (triangle), you can draw it with existing techniques.
+Of course, in those cases when it has three sides (triangle), you can draw it with existing line techniques.
 Same thing with four sides (square or rectangle).
-However, what about five sides or more, such as pentagon or hexagon?
-Here, a Polygon command is needed, as it is a real chore to draw these shapes using just the Line command (just try figuring out all the correct angles).
+However, what about five sides or more, such as a pentagon or hexagon?
+Here, a polygon command is needed, as it is a real chore to draw these shapes using the line command-just try figuring out all the correct angles.

-However, drawing polygons presents a complication you may not have with simpler shapes.
-With a rectangle, you specify the height and width and that is it, but how do you do that with, let us say, a pentagon?
+Drawing polygons, however, presents a complication you do not have with simpler shapes.
+With a rectangle, you specify the height and width and that is it, but how do you do that with, say, a pentagon?
 Figure 2.16 is a picture of one.
 What is the height?
 What is the width?
 It is not an easily measured shape.

 The solution that drafters came up with a long time ago (many of AutoCAD's techniques are just adaptations of pencil and paper board-drafting methods used for decades) is to enclose the shape in a circle of a known radius or diameter.

-You can also enclose the circle inside the polygon.
-With this technique it is easier to specify a size-you just say "I need a pentagon that fits inside a circle of 10 in. diameter."
+Of course, you can also enclose the circle inside the polygon.

+With either approach, it is much easier to specify a size.
+You just say "I need a pentagon that fits inside (or outside) a circle of 10 inches in diameter."
 This is where the terms inscribed and circumscribed come from.
-Figure 2.17 is a diagram of two pentagons, both inscribed in and circumscribed about a circle-note the tangencies.
+Figure 2.17 is a diagram of two pentagons, one inscribed in a circle and one circumscribed about a circle.
+Note the tangencies.
 In one case, the points of the polygon touch the circle; in the other case, its sides touch it.

-Let us go through the steps in making this polygon.
+Let us go through the steps in making a polygon inscribed in a circle.
+Begin by drawing a circle with an arbitrary radius of 5.
+Note that we do not need this step to create a polygon, but for your first try, it is a great help in visualizing what you are doing.
+Then proceed as shown next.

 - Step 1.
-On a blank screen draw a circle with a radius of 5.
-Note that we do not need this step to create a polygon, but for your first try, it is a great help in visualizing what you are doing. - Step 2.
-Begin the polygon command via any of the previous methods.

-AutoCAD says: Enter number of sides <4>: - Step 3.
-Enter the number 5 for five sides (making it a pentagon), and press Enter. - Step 4.
-AutoCAD says: Specify center of polygon or [Edge]: With your OSNAPs on, click to select the center of the circle. - Step 5.
-AutoCAD says: Enter an option [Inscribed in circle/Circumscribed about circle] : - Step 6.
-Now that you know what these terms mean, go ahead and press Enter to select I for "Inscribed in circle" (the default value).
-You can just as easily select C as well. - Step 7.
-AutoCAD says: Specify radius of circle: Enter the value 5.
+Begin the polygon command via any of the preceding methods. - AutoCAD says: Enter number of sides <4>: - Step 2.
+Enter the number 5 for five sides (making it a pentagon), and press Enter. - AutoCAD says: Specify center of polygon or [Edge]: - Step 3.
+With your OSNAPs on, click to select the center of the circle. - AutoCAD says: Enter an option [Inscribed in circle/Circumscribed about circle] : - Step 4.
+Now that you know what these terms mean, go ahead and press Enter to select i for "Inscribed in circle" (the default value).
+You can just as easily select c as well. - AutoCAD says: Specify radius of circle: - Step 5.
+Enter the value 5.
 A screen shot of the result is in Figure 2.18.